 The first thing will be to be clear about what our objective is, what we want the other to do, stop doing, or do differently.

-If I am calm and happy, I will not get carried away by anger and I will keep my objectives more in mind and, if the other is calm and happy, they will have a more receptive attitude and will be more likely to change what they it bothers me.
+If I am calm and happy, I will not get carried away by anger and I will keep my objectives more in mind and, if the other is calm and happy, they will have a more receptive attitude and will be more likely to change what bothers me.

 Remember that it is not convenient to abuse criticism and that the target of our criticism must be behavior and not people.